aanunez/LFSR-Simulator/README.md

 * LFSRs can be XOR or XNOR, extended or not, many to one or one to many.
 * Automatic tap selection to insure longest possible sequence or manual.
 * Number of bits can be altered to find the resulting sequence length before displaying the sequence.
 * Code generation for Verilog, VHDL, AHDL, MyHDL.
-(NOT COMPLETE)
+(Verilog complete, others not)

 Wait, Whats an LFSR?
 --------------------